Stable Bound States of Asymmetric Dark Matter: Concluding remarks

 We showed that, for a range of parameters, one of the simplest low energy effective theories of asymmetric dark matter has a rich spectrum of bound states.
 In this paper, we explored some of the features of the spectrum, and the implications for cosmology and dark matter direct detection.
 We find a region of parameter space where the dark matter in the universe is primarily in bound states.
 Roughly speaking, this occurs when the binding energy of the two-particle ground state is greater than the mediator mass and the coupling of the mediator to the dark matter is large enough.
 We find that bound state formation and dissociation rates are suppressed because the operator mediating the transition is the unit operator in the dipole approximation and non relativistic limits.
 The matrix element is then the overlap of orthogonal wave functions which vanishes.
 Hence the transition matrix element for $\phi$ absorption and emission comes from small deviations from the dipole and non-relativistic approximations.
 Significant cosmological bound state production occurs only for rather large couplings, $\alpha_{\chi}\gtrsim0.1$.
 Later, after structures form there are other ways that bound states can form including in the core of neutron stars.

 There are a number of issues that require further examination.
 For example, the details of the spectrum of the bound states with more than two dark matter particles, i.e., nuggets, and the formation of these multi-particle bound states in the early universe.
+Without further investigation of these issues, it is even conceivable that for a range of parameters most of the asymmetric dark matter ends up as black holes.
+In that case, the black holes must have a lifetime longer than the age of the universe.
 It seems worthwhile to elucidate further the bound state properties and cosmology in this simple model for asymmetric dark matter.

 Some of the work in this paper is also applicable to dark matter that is not asymmetric.
 For a range of parameters, scalar exchange could gives rise to stable bound states of dark matter particles and stable bound states of anti dark matter particles.
 One difference from the asymmetric case is that the values of $\alpha_\chi$ and $\alpha_I$ are constrained to give the correct dark matter relic density.